 13. Remove ‘admin’ as a User Account

 Then, select the original ‘admin’ account from the users list, choose Delete from the dropdown menu, and click on Apply.
-If there was content published under the admin username, you may need to take further action to reassign those posts to a new author.
+If there was any content previously published under the ‘admin’ username, you may need to reassign those posts to a new author.

 14. Back Up Your Site Regularly

-While you’re busy boosting your WordPress security, don’t forget to back up your site for the worst-case scenario.
-An effective backup policy will help you restore your website with minimal data loss, so it’s crucial to carry out this task regularly.
+While you’re busy boosting your WordPress security, don’t forget to back up your site’s data to prepare for an unavoidable disaster.
+An effective backup policy will help you restore your website with minimal data loss, which is why we recommend daily backups.

-Ensure that your backup policy includes clear instructions on how, when, and where your backups are stored.
-If done incorrectly, you could risk compromising your site or losing data.
+Your backup policy should include clear instructions on how, when, and where your backups are stored.

 Managed web hosting services such as Kinsta often offer automated backups so that you don’t have to create them manually.
 Otherwise, you can use a plugin such as VaultPress or Pronto’s website maintenance services, which include daily backups.